Pixelnetica/android-pdf-ocr-document-scanner/README.md

 For more information about DSSDK main Features and Benefits please visit [Pixelnetica website](https://www.pixelnetica.com/products/document-scanning-sdk/document-scanner-api-features.html "Document Scanning SDK: Main Features and Benefits").

-## Have Questions, need Free Trial or Quotation?
+## Have Questions, need Free Demo license or Quotation?

 Feel free to contact us to request free trial license, price quotation or in case of any inquires at [Pixelnetica DSSDK Support](https://www.pixelnetica.com/products/document-scanning-sdk/sdk-support.html "Contact Pixelnetica support for Free trial, Quotation or incase of any questions").